 If you use Eclipse or IntelliJ IDEA, consider incorporating a tool like Infinitest.
 As you make changes to your system, Infinitest identifies and runs (in the background) any tests that are potentially impacted.

 On an even larger scale, you can use a continuous integration (CI) tool such as Jenkins or TeamCity.
-A CI tool watches your source repository and kicks off a build/test process when it recognizes changes.
+A CI tool watches your source repository and starts a build/test process when it recognizes changes.

-Drop me your queries related to FIRST Principles in comments section.
+Drop me your queries related to FIRST Principles in the comments section.

 Happy Learning !!